 This course covers the basic principles of intellectual property law in the United States and internationally.
 The course provides an overview of the law governing the securing and exploitation of property and other rights in ideas, including protection by patents, copyrights, trademarks, state legislation, and the common law.
-Minimum enrollment 8, maximum enrollment 25.
+Maximum enrollment 25.